datastax/csharp-driver/doc/features/README.md

 # Features

+## DataStax drivers unification

+As of the 3.13.0 release of the [DataStax C# Driver for Apache Cassandra®](https://docs.datastax.com/en/developer/csharp-driver/latest/), the DataStax Enterprise C# Driver functionality has been merged into this single, DataStax driver.
+Please refer to [the blog post](https://www.datastax.com/blog/2020/01/better-drivers-for-cassandra) for more information on this change.

+---

 The DataStax Enterprise C# Driver is feature-rich and highly tunable C# client library for [DataStax Enterprise][dse].

 ## Usage